 The first part of this subsection is concerned with a possible non-response bias in our data sets.
-22 out of 70 employees did not return our questionnaires.
-To investigate whether this subgroup of individuals shows systematic differences in its behavior, we compare the exercise activity of the responding subgroup with that of the non-responding one.73 In total, 35.64% of all granted options were given to the 22 non-respondents.
-Table 12

-$^{^{73}}$ Due to data limitations, we have no information about the stock selling behavior of the non-responding individuals.
+22 out of 70 employees did not return our questionnaire.
+To investigate whether this subgroup of individuals shows systematic differences in its behavior, we compare the exercise activity of the responding subgroup with that of the non-responding one.
+In total, 35.64% of all granted options were given to the 22 non-respondents.
+Table 9 compares the distribution of exercises over the five past exercise windows for the 22 non-respondents with those of the 48 respondents.
+It documents that the group of non-respondents show exercise patterns that are very similar to those of the responding group: exercise activity is also clustered in the first window and very few ESOs are exercised in the windows 3 to 5.
+Based on our available information, we therefore have no indication that the exercise behavior of the responding individuals systematically differs from that of the non-responding ones.